Multimedia SEO: Why Your Content Should Live in Five Formats

 That hasn’t been true for a while.
 In 2021 it stopped being even partially true.

-Google’s results page now reserves real estate for video carousels, image packs, podcast results, news cards, knowledge panels, and social box-outs.
+Google’s results page now reserves real estate for video carousels, image packs, and podcast results, news cards, knowledge panels, and social box-outs.
 A pure-text page competes for a shrinking percentage of pixels on the screen.
 The interesting question for SEO operators is no longer whether to make video.
 It’s how to produce one piece of source content and ship it across five formats without quintupling the workload.

 One piece of content, five SERP surfaces